BojanKverh/ThreadingLib/README.md

 <code>make all</code>

 in the command line in the root directory.
 The library will be compiled in the src directory.
+For successful build, Qt5 libraries are needed.

 <h2>Finding it useful?</h2>